Always From Scratch

 eggplant caponata ingredients

-Eggplant.
+• Eggplant.
 I chop up the eggplant into fairly small pieces.
-One of the main differences between caponata and caponatini is how big the eggplant chunks are.
-Once you chop up the eggplant, salt them and let them sit for 20 minutes to pull out the moisture.
+Once you chop up the eggplant, salt it and let it sit for 20 minutes to pull out the moisture.
 Then pat with a paper towel.

 *Please see the recipe card below for more information on ingredients.